-Below is a list of commonly used ethernet ports for Flex500 service and application interfacing with external devices; however, not all ports may be in use for a particular application.
+Below is a list of commonly used ethernet ports for LECM service and application interfacing with external devices; however, not all ports may be in use for a particular application.
 Contact your application provider for a list of open ports.

+- 13400 Reserved for XCP on TCPIP or UDPIP

 - 123 SNTP

 - 666 Servlink

 - 502 Modbus